rust-stuco/lectures/week3/slides.md

 * The `Vec` type is a resizable array, so popping the last element might resize it
 * When it resizes, the location of its data changes too
     * Then `x` would point to an invalid location in memory!
+* The compiler will prevent errors under weird circumstances

 ---